elasticio/elasticio.github.io/content/_components/utility/usage-example.md

 ## Delay

-The delay function serves as a mechanism to introduce a delay in the execution of components placed between it.
+The Delay mode serves as a mechanism to introduce a delay in the execution of components placed between it.
 This delay allows for controlled timing and sequencing of messages within an integration flow.

 <details close markdown="block"><summary><strong>Example</strong></summary>